 Accuray iDMS Data Management System.
-Accuray iDMS creates a centralized platform for storing and managing all patient and treatment plan data.
+Accuray iDMS creates a centralized platform for storing and managing all patient treatment plan data.
 Designed to integrate with a wide range of technologies and systems, iDMS enables users and applications to securely and seamlessly access the data they need to drive efficient, informed, effective treatment.
-Information for patients to be treated or previously treated on any iDMS compatible Accuray platform will be maintained as a single treatment record, providing the flexibility to treat patients on any available Accuray platform compatible with iDMS.
+Information for patients to be treated or previously treated on any iDMS compatible Accuray platforms will be maintained as a single treatment record, providing the flexibility to treat patients on any available Accuray platform compatible with iDMS.
 It can manage users and privileges to control patient data access.
 It supports the Storage Vault option, which can safely maintain years of encrypted patient data.
 It also offers customizable report generation of patient, plan and treatment system with Report Administration Application.
 In addition, the Accuray iDMS enables connectivity between Accuray platforms with other systems in radiation oncology departments, encompassing the entire radiotherapy workflow. iDMS offers several key capabilities:

 OIS Connect Option.
-The OIS Connect software option is a DICOM standard-based solution that provides the ability to interface all iDMS enabled Accuracy platform to a compatible Oncology Information System (OIS).
-This integration with electronic medical record generates a comprehensive export of the radiotherapy treatment history delivered using Accuracy platforms.
+The OIS Connect software option is a Digital Imaging and Communications in Medicine ("DICOM") standard-based solution that provides the ability to interface all iDMS enabled Accuray platforms to compatible OISs.
+This integration with electronic medical record generates a comprehensive export of the radiotherapy treatment history delivered using Accuray platforms.